 About Molecular Biology at Sheffield

-You'll study the approaches used to sequence genomes, clone and engineer genes, determine molecular structures and analyse cell growth in humans, plants and microbes.
-You'll also learn how they enable us to design novel biotechnological solutions to issues of sustainable production and of combatting disease.
+You'll study the methods scientists use to sequence genomes, clone and engineer genes, determine molecular structures and analyse cell growth in humans, plants and microbes.
+We’ll also show you how this knowledge enables us to design novel biotechnological solutions to global challenges such as sustainable production and combating disease.

-As a molecular biology student you'll learn in lots of different ways, from lectures and group tutorials to learning by doing during practical lab sessions and research projects.
+As a molecular biology student you'll learn in lots of different ways, from lectures and small group tutorials to learning by doing during practical lab sessions and research projects.